entraigas/SlimDb/README.md

 Small db layer around the PDO and PDO statement.

-The package goal is to be small and handy, with the basic, commonly used db functions (like select, update, insert and delete).
+The package goal used to be small and handy, with the basic, commonly used db functions (like select, update, insert and delete).
+Now it's more ambitious, and it's no so small and basic.
-Currently there's only support for mysql and sqlite.
+Note: there's only support for mysql and sqlite.

 # Installing the package